Little Richard, rock's flashy founding father, dies at 87 - France 24

 The song -- with its infectious rhythm, high decibel level and lingering sense of naughtiness -- triggered a reaction never seen before.

-In a 1956 concert in Baltimore, women took down their underwear and threw them on stage as police intervened to prevent fans from rushing the stage or leaping from the balcony in euphoria.
+In a 1956 concert in Baltimore, women threw underwear on stage as police intervened to prevent fans from rushing the stage or leaping from the balcony in euphoria.

 "Richard arrives and he's attacking the piano; he's banging on it.
-He's not crooning; he's screaming," said Chris Morris, a music scholar who remastered his 1957 album "Here's Little Richard," which featured "Tutti Frutti" and other early hits including "Long Tall Sally" and "Rip It Up."
+He's not crooning; he's screaming," said Chris Morris, a music scholar who remastered his 1957 album "Here's Little Richard."

 "There had never really been a figure who came out of R&B who was that extroverted or loud or wild."